A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 The Tor, Tramway and Quarry Walk (circular)

-Alternatively, you could do the first part of our walk, to see the tramway, quarry, and tor.
-Follow the same route as we did, but when you get to the tramway, return to Haytor.
-This is a circular walk, so you could also do it in the other direction and start at Haytor.
-It is about 4km (2.5 miles) and takes about an hour.
+Alternatively, you can do a 4km circular walk, exploring Haytor Quarries, the tramway and Haytor.
+For this route, follow the first part of our walk, but return when you get to the tramway.
+You could also do it in reverse, by starting at Haytor.
+This circular walk is 4km (2.5 miles) and takes about an hour.

 Accommodation in Dartmoor